 The board considers diversity through the annual nomination process, board assessment and other discussions.
-The board and nominations and corporate governance committee also specifically consider diversity through targeted director recruitment processes.
-With three of the company's current directors retiring in 2023, the board and nominations and corporate governance committee has been engaged in an extensive director recruitment process since 2021.
-Diversity and the composition of the board has been a key consideration throughout this process and the review of potential candidates, with the company instructing executive search firms to cultivate a diverse selection of potential nominees.
-The result of this process is the nomination of three new directors, S.R.
-Driscoll, J. Floren and G.J.
-Goldberg, bringing further experience and diverse perspectives to the board and maintaining 40 percent of the independent directors being women.
+The board and the nominations and corporate governance committee also specifically consider diversity through targeted director recruitment processes.
+With three of the company's directors retiring in 2023, the board and the nominations and corporate governance committee completed an extensive director recruitment process in early 2023, with S.R.
+Driscoll, J.N.
+Floren and G.J.
+Goldberg being elected as directors of the company at the annual meeting in 2023.
+Diversity and the composition of the board was a key consideration throughout this process and the review of potential candidates, with the company instructing executive search firms to cultivate a diverse selection of potential nominees.
+The result of the recruitment process brought further experience and diverse perspectives to the board and maintained 40 percent of the independent directors being women.